ga-curriculum/intro-to-javascript-functions/parameters-and-arguments/README.md

 }
 ```

-When writing a function, we can define "placeholders" to accept data that will be input to our function, and these placeholders are known as _parameters_.
+When writing a function, we can define placeholders to accept data that will be input to our function, and these placeholders are known as *parameters*.

-A more complete example of basic function syntax would include parameters, like so:
+A more complete example of basic function syntax would include parameters like so:

 ```javascript
 function name(parameter1, parameter2, ...parameterN) {